Plane spotting at Haneda Airport Terminal 2

 I’d recommend the Keikyū, as it is cheaper.
 But check the schedule before you get on.
 This line does branch, so you could end up in Kanagawa Prefecture if you are not careful.
 Make sure you are on the right train!

-Where is the train station at Terminal 2?
+Where is the Terminal 2 train station?

 It’s in the basement, B1.